-This course will include the study and performance of selected large-scale choral literature.
+This course will include the study and performance of selected large-scale choral literature accompanied by orchestra.
 The emphasis will be repertoire scored for an ensemble with multiple soprano, alto, tenor and bass part duplication.
-It will include the development of an appreciation for the integrity of both emotional and intellectual responses to music of Western and non-Western cultures.
 Attendance at scheduled rehearsals and performances is required.
 May be taken for a maximum of 4 enrollments.

-MUS-281 Concert Choir I 1.0 Units/3.0 hours LAB
+MUS-281 Concert Choir I

-This course will include the performance of choral literature with and without orchestral accompaniment.
+This course will focus on traditional choral music.
+The Concert Choir is a 40-60-voice mixed ensemble dedicated to the study, rehearsal, and performance of a cappella and accompanied choral literature from the Renaissance to the contemporary era.
 It is designed for the music major and students interested in singing great four-part choral music at the introductory level.
 The student will be required to attend scheduled rehearsals and performances.
-There will be an emphasis on the development of an appreciation for the integrity of both emotional and intellectual responses to music of Western and non-Western cultures.
 May be taken for a maximum of 4 enrollments.